The rates of growth in an acylindrically hyperbolic group: Examples

 \end{thm}

 \proof $G$ is equationally Noetherian by Theorem \ref{rel.hyp.EN}.
 Take a hyperbolic space $X$ with a $G$ action as above.
 The action is non-elementary since $G$ contains a hyperbolic isometry and is not virtually $\Bbb Z$.
-Then Theorem \ref{main.proof} applies (as we explained $X$ does not have to be a graph) by Lemma \ref{Xie} and Lemma \ref{rel.hyp.wpd}.
+Then Theorem \ref{main.proof} applies by Lemma \ref{Xie} and Lemma \ref{rel.hyp.wpd}.